odoo/documentation/legal/terms/enterprise.rst

 App
-    An "App" is a specialized group of features available for installation in the Software, and listed in the public Pricing section of `Odoo SA's website <https://www.odoo.com>`_ at the signature of this Agreement.
+    An "App" is a specialized group of features available for installation in the Software, and listed in the public Pricing section of `Odoo SA's website <https://www.odoo.com>`_.

 Bug
     Is considered a Bug any failure of the Software that results in a complete stop, error